Rees algebra of maximal order Pfaffians and its diagonal subalgebras: Pfaffian ideals of generic skew-symmetric matrices

 \section{Pfaffian ideals of generic skew-symmetric matrices}

 Assume $X$ to be a generic skew-symmetric matrix of odd order $n=2r+1$, $r \in \NN $ and $I=$Pf$_{n-1}(X)$.
-Then the ideal Pf$_{n-1}(X)$ generated by the maximal order Pfaffians are found to be of linear type (cf. \cite{Baetica}).
-Huneke proved that the Pfaffian sequence forms a weak $d$-sequence \cite[1.20]{CH2} and further remarked that it seems to form a $d$-sequence \cite{CH1}.
-Recently, we gave a proof to show that it indeed forms a $d$-sequence \cite{NK_CV}.
-In fact from the proof it is not difficult to see that it forms an unconditioned $d$-sequence.
+Then the ideal Pf$_{n-1}(X)$ generated by the maximal order Pfaffians is found to be of linear type (cf. \cite{Baetica}).
+Huneke proved that the Pfaffians in the generic case form a weak $d$-sequence \cite[1.20]{CH2} and further remarked that they seem to form a $d$-sequence \cite{CH1}.
+Recently, we gave a proof to show that they indeed form a $d$-sequence \cite{NK_CV}. \footnote{The result is part of a preprint.
+The authors are willing to provide a copy of the preprint to the referee if needed.} In fact, from the proof, it is not difficult to see that they form an unconditioned $d$-sequence ($i.e.,$ $d$-sequence in any order).

-Structure theorem of ideals of codimension $3$ \cite{DBDE} gives the minimal free resolution of Pfaffian ring in generic case corresponding to an alternating map.
-In the following lemma, we mention the differentials (explicitly) in the resolution which helps in studying the related Rees algebra.
+The structure theorem of ideals of codimension $3$ \cite{DBDE} gives the minimal free resolution of a Pfaffian ring in the generic case corresponding to an alternating map.
+In the following lemma, we mention the differentials in the resolution (explicitly), which helps in studying the related Rees algebra.

-\begin{lem} Let $B=K[X]$ and $I=$Pf$_{n-1}(X)$.
+\begin{lem} \cite[Theorem 2.1]{DBDE} Let $B=K[X]$ and $I=$Pf$_{n-1}(X)$.
 Then the minimal graded free resolution of $B/I$ has the following form.

 where

 and

 \end{lem}